 “Donate” instead of “Share”

 Here we borrowed from the language of blood donation, encouraging users to make everyone safer by donating their data.

-Product development is not an “if you build it they will come” situation.
 Adoption of any technology or platform relies on gaining a user’s trust, and designing PathCheck and Zero has brought this idea into even starker relief.